syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ## Highlight

-Each shape in the Map can be highlighted during mouse over on the shapes.
+Each shape in the Map can be highlighted during mouse hover on the Map elements such as shapes, bubbles, markers and legends.
+Highlight is enabled by setting the [`enable`](../api/maps/highlightSettingsModel/#enable) property of [`highlightSettings`](../api/maps/highlightSettingsModel) to "**true**".

-Hovering on the specific legend, the map items which are bounded to the selected legend is also highlighted and vice versa.

-The layer `highlightSettings.fill` property is used to change the highlighted layer shape color.
-The `highlightSettings.border.color` and `highlightSettings.border.width` properties are used to customize the highlighted shape border.

-You can highlight the shape by mouse over on the shape.
-The highlight is enabled by the `highlightSettings.enable` property of shape layer.
-When `highlightSettings.enable` is set to false, the shapes cannot be highlighted.

-**Note:** Highlight is separate module, need to inject to work on Highlight.

-Refer the [`API`](../api/maps/highlightSettingsModel/) and code snippet for Highlight.

 {% tab template= "maps/getting-started", isDefaultActive=true %}